-- Capitalize current outlays for capital assets - Depreciate capital assets - Report long-term debt, including pension and postemployment obligations, as a liability - Calculate revenue and expense using the economic resources measurement focus and the accrual basis of accounting - Allocate net position as follows: - Net Investment in capital assets - Restricted net position (amounts with constraints placed on the use by external sources such as creditors, grantors, contributors or laws and regulations). - Unrestricted for no specific use
+- Capitalize current outlays for capital assets. - Depreciate/amortize capital assets and intangible right-to-use assets. - Report long-term debt, including pension and post-employment obligations, as a liability. - Calculate revenue and expense using the economic resources measurement focus and the accrual basis of accounting. - Allocate net position as follows: - Net Investment in capital assets - Restricted net position is amounts with constraints placed on the use by external sources such as creditors, grantors, contributors or laws and regulations. - Unrestricted for no specific use